Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 La Sagrada Familia and spiritual feng shui

-You can get to Barcelona by bus and even train to Barcelona Sants train station (via France) but air travel is the most efficient.
+You can get to Barcelona by bus and even train to Barcelona Sants train station (via France), but air travel is the most efficient.
 7.5m tourists come to Barcelona every year to create a buzzing nightlife.
-Barcelona is the capital of Catalonia region which has its own language and a flag (where they’ve invented Chupa Chups).
+Barcelona is the capital of the Catalonia region, which has its own language and flag (where they invented Chupa Chups).

 Energy flow in Barcelona